hoag-network/media-server/docs/installation_docker.md

 :::info
 Make sure to restart your Media Server instance after editing the configuration file, as it's required to apply changes.
 :::

+### 5. Publish a new version

+Rake generate two scripts for help to publish in Dockerhub, its are execute when upload almost a commit to master/main in the remote repository. but if you wants upload a image you can execute [this scrpit](../scripts/build-push.sh).
+Is necessary set two environment variables $DOCKER_USERNAME and $DOCKER_PASSWORD.

+For work correctly in github is necessary create this two variables how secrets in the project,